 Donate to Charity

 As mentioned before, the festive season is about giving.
 During the build-up to Christmas, a lot of charities and organizations need a helping hand.
-Consider donating company time by volunteering at a soup kitchen, or spend a day making Christmas baskets for orphan’s, there are many ways in which your company can give.
+Consider donating company time by volunteering at a soup kitchen, or spend a day making Christmas baskets for the less fortunate, there are many ways in which your company can give.

 These are just a few ways in which you can be innovative at this year’s festive season Christmas party.
 If your office has a creative idea, or if you use any of these ideas, we’d love to see it.
 Share your stories in the comment section below.